pgriffel/pacioli/manual/expressions/statements.markdown

 ---
-title: Statements
+title: Imperative Blocks
-layout: default
 ---

-# Statements
+# Imperative Blocks

 The `begin` and `end` keywords introduce an imperative code block.
 The code block consists of a sequence of statements.